 - Do your homework – Read up on what happens during a tanning session and what are the safe practices associated with it.
 When you book a session, ask questions so you are aware of all the risks involved and know what to do in case something goes wrong.

-- Follow the aftercare instructions faithfully – After your tanning session, you will be given instructions about what to do and what not to go based on your skin type.
+- Follow the aftercare instructions faithfully – After your tanning session on a sunbed, you will be given instructions about what to do and what not to go based on your skin type.
 Following these instructions is important.

 - Avoid direct sun exposure during the days following a tanning session- Your skin has been subjected to direct heat during the tanning session.
 Now you need to give it the time it needs to cool down.
 If you expose your skin to direct sunlight prematurely, you could suffer delayed sunburn injuries, which can be just as painful.